AlexMannDesigns/minishell/README.md

 To deepen my understanding of Unix systems I have built a very basic implementation of a shell, using bash as a reference.

 To compile and run the program, simply run the following command.
-Please note, this program runs best on MacOS:
+This program runs best on MacOS but is also compatible with Linux systems.

 ```
 make; make clean; ./minishell